Does The Boy do all the line drawing himself?

 What does he want to be when he grows up?

-Wooooaaah there, he's only six.
-When poked by strangers, he wavers between wanting to be either an architect or an engineer.
+Wooooaaah there, he's only seven!
+When poked by strangers, hes saying he’d love to be an illustrator.
 We suspect that 'paid ice cream taster' might trump both, given the opportunity.

 Who knows?
 Perhaps he'll decide he'd rather chew his own legs off than do one more drawing.
 As long as he's happy, we're happy.